-As part of the Foundation's liquidity management plan, the Foundation has established a promissory note with a local bank that provides a commercial line of credit of up to \$ 1,000,000.
-Additionally, a service agreement is in place with the Golf Course Superintendents Association of America (the Association) to provide a working capital loan when needed.
+As part of the Foundation's liquidity management plan, a service agreement is in place with the Golf Course Superintendents Association of America (the Association) to provide a working capital loan when needed.
 In addition to the working capital loan, any surplus funds over the long-term goals of the endowment can also be utilized as a source of liquidity for the Foundation.
-Any loan interest due to the Association is based on the available variable interest rate referenced in the promissory note for the Association's commercial line of credit.
-The Association's promissory note is updated on an annual basis with the bank/lender.
 Any interest owed to the Association is accrued on a monthly basis and is reconciled with any balance due between the two entities.
 Cash needs for the Foundation are monitored by staff on a daily basis.